-Skeleton Technologies, Europe’s leading ultracapacitor manufacturer, today announced it was named in the prestigious 2015 Global Cleantech 100, which recognises top private companies in the clean technology sector.
+Skeleton Technologies, Europe’s leading ultracapacitor manufacturer, today announced it was named in the prestigious 2015 Global Cleantech 100, which recognizes top private companies in the clean technology sector.

 Announced at the Cleantech Forum in San Francisco last night, the international ranking celebrates the most innovative and promising ideas from companies best positioned to solve tomorrow’s cleantech challenges.

-Skeleton Technologies CEO and co-founder Taavi Madiberk welcomed the ranking as further recognition of the company’s market-leading technology, which includes the only ultracapacitors to make use of a patented graphene material allowing them to deliver twice the energy density and five times the power density of their competitors.
+Skeleton Technologies CEO and co-founder Taavi Madiberk welcomed the ranking as further recognition of the company’s market-leading technology, which includes the only ultracapacitors to make use of a patented graphene material:

 “Skeleton Technologies has already come a long way in proving our technology and establishing our plant operations.
 From providing power module solutions for the road freight industry that can reduce fuel consumption and emissions by up to a quarter, to developing high-performance ultracapacitors set to be launched into orbit with the European Space Agency.”

-“Through offering intelligent module solutions for the transport, aerospace, defence and motorsport industries, we’ve established our reputation as a vertically integrated ultracapacitor manufacturer, from materials technology through to the system level.”
+“Through offering intelligent module solutions for the transport, aerospace, defense, and motorsport industries, we’ve established our reputation as a vertically integrated ultracapacitor manufacturer, from materials technology through to the system level.”

 The Global Cleantech 100 includes private companies with the highest potential to make the most significant market impact.
 The ranking is produced by Cleantech Group, whose mission is to connect corporates to sustainable innovation through its i3 Connect platform and global events.